 Be the change you want to see in the world.

-In 1951, the 23-year-old Edhi started the Edhi Foundation with an aim to become a caregiver for the poor and the helpless.
+The Edhi Foundation was founded in 1951 and Edhi was just 23 years old and his main aim was to become the caregiver for the poor and helpless.
 In the years that followed, he single-handedly transformed the face of welfare in Pakistan.